-If your gums are healthy, they are firm and don’t bleed when either brushing or flossing.
+Healthy gums are firm and do not bleed when either brushing or flossing.
 You will notice that your gums fit snugly around your teeth.

-By booking regular teeth cleaning and oral health checks, we can help you stay on a path towards a lifetime of oral health!
+By booking regular teeth cleaning and oral health checks, North Family Dental can help you stay on a path towards a lifetime of oral health!